 Texting and driving is one of the leading causes of car accidents.
 Statistics from 2017 place Florida as the second-worst state in the nation for distracted driving.
 In 2016, there were around 1,591 deaths from distracted driving – up 13% from the previous year.
 Part of the reason behind the high number of texting and driving crashes may be that Florida’s texting and driving ban is somewhat weaker than most other states’ rules.

 Regardless, texting and driving is against the law in Florida.
 This texting ban can help victims of texting and driving accidents recover compensation if they file a lawsuit for their injuries.
 Miami texting and driving accident lawyer Prosper Shaked understands the high medical expenses, lost wages, and pain and suffering that texting and driving victims face.
-The Law Offices of Prosper Shaked fights for injury victims and their families and works to file lawsuits to recover damages if you’ve been seriously injured.
+Prosper Shaked Accident Injury Attorneys PA fights for injury victims and their families and works to file lawsuits to recover damages if you’ve been seriously injured.
 For a free consultation on your case, contact our law offices today at (305) 694-2676.

 How Florida’s Texting While Driving Ban Affects Car Accident Lawsuits